Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

 SECTION 1.
 Article 1, Chapter 43, Title 38 of the 1976 Code is amended by adding:

-(B) A person licensed in a major line of authority as an insurance producer or insurance broker is authorized to sell, solicit, and negotiate travel insurance.
-A property and casualty insurance producer or insurance broker is not required to become appointed by an insurer in order to sell, solicit, or negotiate travel insurance."
+(B) A person licensed in a major line of authority as an insurance producer is authorized to sell, solicit, and negotiate travel insurance.
+A property and casualty insurance producer must be appointed by an insurer in order to sell, solicit, or negotiate travel insurance."

 SECTION 2.
 Section 38-1-20(40) and (60) of the 1976 Code is amended to read:

 "(40) 'Marine insurance' means each insurance against loss or destruction of or damage to aircraft, vessels, or watercraft and their cargoes; insurance covering the risks or perils of navigation, transit, or transportation of all forms of property, including the liability of a carrier for hire for the loss of property of shippers delivered for transporting; marine builder's risks; bridges, tunnels, piers, wharves, docks and slips, dry docks, marine railways, and other aids to navigation and transportation, precious stones, precious metals, and jewelry, whether in the course of transportation or otherwise; coverage of personal property by all risk forms known as the 'Personal Property Floater'; and coverage of mobile machinery and equipment.
 Inland marine insurance includes 'travel insurance' as defined in Section 38-43-720(14).